 ~Toko-pa Turner~

-If the soul attend for a moment to its own infinity,
+If the soul attends for a moment to its own infinity,

 then and there IS silence.